 Orvis claims the Helios 3 as the most accurate fly rod in existence.
-While I’ve no doubt 1000 bucks worth of fly rod helps the most ordinary casting, true accuracy is up to the angler.
+While I’ve no doubt dollars worth of fly rod helps ordinary casting, true accuracy is up to the angler.

 All rod lengths are 9’ with 7 weights, one a 9’ the other at 10’.
 The high-tech graphite blank includes top-shelf REC recoil snake guides and SiC/titanium stripping guides.

 The stealth black theme is carried through the Matte midnight blank to the type III anodized aluminum Midnight black reel seat with matte midnight carbon insert and Black/black main wraps.